close up detailed image of snowflake

 Refrigeration is an important aspect of both domestic and commercial food management.
 The creation of the first modern fridge in the late 1800's was an ushering of a great era in the food preservation and foodservice world.
 This has further been advanced by new technology which has seen a current production of more than 1 billion refrigerators around the world.

-The one main reasons why refrigerators are used in businesses and at home is to keep food cold.
+The main reason catering fridges are used in businesses and domestic alternatives at home, is to keep food cold.
 Fridges are important because food stays fresh for longer, thus helping cut down wastage in foodservice settings.
 They also help increase profits in businesses by maintaining the quality of food for a longer time and allowing chefs the time and opportunity to create their best foods.

-More production of food which is, in normal circumstances, highly perishable has increased the need to have storage mechanisms that prevent wastage and unwanted loss.
-However, as much as refrigeration is an important part of our lives, one question remains, how does a refrigerator work and how does it maintain such cold temperatures for a long time?
+As the production of highly perishable foods has increased, so has the need for storage solutions that can preserve foods for longer and prevent wastage and unwanted loss.
+Even though refrigeration is an important part of our lives, many people still don't understand how it achieves the desired results and are left wondering, how does a refrigerator work and how does it maintain such cold temperatures for a long time?

 The Refrigeration Cycle Components

 A standard refrigerator will have mechanical elements that make it easy for it to achieve and maintain cold temperatures.
 They are the components that will maintain the refrigeration cycle.
+These essential elements are at the core of domestic models and commercial refrigeration such as display fridges.
 These components are highly specialised in order to provide the desired effects.

 They include a compressor, condenser, expansion valve/metering or throttling device and an evaporator.
 Additionally, the fridge has to use a refrigerant, a substance that is used to provide the cooling effect.
 The refrigerant has to pass through all these components and in each, it is altered to achieve the required temperatures.